kiryano/avatar-organizer/README.md

 - Better organization by (e.g., sorting by date, size, etc.)
 - Recursive method to search for avatar files in subdirectories
 - Very interactive & user friendly by having user prompts & command-line arguments.
+- Checks to see if the required modules are installed, if not, install them

 ## TODOs
 - [x] Implement a check to verify the validity of the avatar files before moving them